Penalised spline estimation of covariate-specific time-dependent ROC curves: Real Data Application

 \section{{\textsf{Real Data Application}}}

 The prognosis for acute coronary syndrome (ACS) survivors is influenced by a complex interplay of factors, including age, comorbid conditions, the extent of coronary artery disease, arrhythmia risk, and, most importantly, the degree of left ventricular systolic dysfunction, measured by the left ventricular ejection fraction (LVEF).
 Post-ACS patients with an LVEF below 40\% have the highest mortality rates following the initial event.
 The Global Registry of Acute Coronary Events (GRACE) risk score is the most widely used and extensively validated tool for predicting both in-hospital and post-discharge mortality in patients with ACS \citep{Eagle04}, and it is endorsed by multiple international clinical guidelines as a core component of patient risk stratification.
 However, although LVEF is a well-established prognostic indicator of mortality following ACS, it is not included in the GRACE score due to missing data in the original derivation cohort \citep{Steg12}.
 This omission raises concerns that GRACE-based risk estimates may be confounded by unaccounted LVEF effects.
 The work by \cite{MX16} explored this issue by assessing the impact of LVEF on the prognostic performance of the GRACE score using the covariate-specific cumulative-dynamic time-dependent ROC curve.
 Their findings showed that, while the GRACE score predicts mortality adequately in patients with LVEF $\geq 40$\%, its predictive ability is reduced in those with LVEF below 40\%, highlighting the need for additional clinical variables or biomarkers to guide risk stratification in this high-risk subgroup.
 We revisit this clinical question and apply the method proposed in this paper to assess whether incorporating LVEF as a covariate affects the time-dependent discriminatory ability of the GRACE risk score.
 This analysis serves to both evaluate the robustness of the earlier findings and demonstrate the added value of our semiparametric approach, which yields reduced variability and enables a more precise assessment of subgroup-specific prognostic performance.
+Before proceeding, it is worth emphasizing that our goal is to investigate how the temporal discriminatory ability of the GRACE risk score varies across groups of individuals defined by their LVEF values.
+This is a valid and conceptually distinct objective from assessing how a composite prediction model, formed by combining the GRACE score and LVEF, performs.
+The latter approach evaluates how much additional predictive information LVEF contributes when added to the score, whereas our aim is to examine whether, and how, the discriminatory ability of the GRACE score itself, which is widely used in practice, depends on LVEF.
+This covariate-specific perspective provides a clearer understanding of the contexts in which an existing risk score retains its prognostic value and those in which its performance may diminish, without modifying the underlying model or incorporating new predictors.